flappysquirrel/fluentfox/README.md

 If you want to try it out, do this.

+Click code button and then click download zip to download this project so you can use this on Firefox

+Extract the folder

 go to about:config in firefox.

 type or copy and paste toolkit.legacyUserProfileCustomizations.stylesheets and change it to true.